adamnant/destination/README.rst

 Overview
 ========
-These scripts are some experiments and simulation of the open pit mine matereial destination problem.
+These scripts are some experiments and simulation of the open pit mine material destination problem.

 Pre-requisites
 ==============